joeycw/tashares/README.md

 # tashares

 Tashares is a python module to forecast China A-shares price trend in 1, 2 and 5 days.
-It's an open-source tool, that utilizes **yfinance** and **talib** to generate 155 techinical analysis features, and then apply **catboost** to build three ranking models that order all stock prices of interest from trending up to trending down relatively.
+It's an open-source tool, that utilizes **yfinance** and **talib** to generate 155 techinical analysis features, and then leverage **catboost** to build three ranking models that order all stock prices of interest from trending up to trending down relatively.

 # installation